l3uddz/plex_autoscan/README.md

 "USE_SUDO": true
 ```

 `USE_SUDO` - This option is typically used in conjunction with `PLEX_USER` (e.g. `sudo -u plex`).
+Default is `true`.

+  - The user that runs Plex Autoscan needs to be able to sudo without a password, otherwise it cannot execute the `PLEX_SCANNER` command as `plex`.
+If the user cannot sudo without password, set this option to `false`.

-  - If the user that runs your Plex Autoscan server is able to run the Plex Media Scanner CLI command without sudo, or is installed with the same user account (e.g. `plex`), you can you can set this to `false`.
+  - If the user that runs Plex Autoscan is able to run the `PLEX_SCANNER` command without sudo or is installed with the same user account (e.g. `plex`), you can you can set this to `false`.

-  - The user that runs plex_autoscan needs to beable to sudo, without a password otherwise, it cannot execute the PLEX_SCANNER as `plex`.
-This can be disabled by config option USE_SUDO.

- - Default is `true`.

 ## Docker